utsav82/email-classi/README.md

 ### Fetch and Classify Emails

-1. **Enter OpenAI API Key**:
+1. **Enter Gemini API Key**:

-    After logging in, enter your OpenAI API key in the input box provided and click "Set API Key".
+    After logging in, enter your Gemini API key in the input box provided and click "Set API Key".

 2. **Fetch Emails**: